Olesia32/pharo-spec-components/Documentation.md

 #### API

-* `text:` — set the current value
+* `text:` / `text` — set or get the current value entered in the text field
-* `placeholder:` — hint text displayed when empty
+* `placeholder:` — set the placeholder (hint) text shown when the field is empty
+* `isValidationField:` / `isValidationField` — enable or check whether the field performs input validation
+* `isValid` — returns `true` if the current text satisfies all validation rules
-* `addValidationRule: message:` — add a single validation rule (a block and its error message)
+* `addValidationRule: message:` — add a single validation rule as a block and an associated error message
-* `addValidationRules:` — apply a set of predefined rules from a `ValidationRules` object
+* `addValidationRules:` — add multiple validation rules using a `ValidationRules` object
-* `isValid` — check if the current text passes all validations
-* `onValidationChangedDo:` — register a callback for validation status changes
+* `onValidationChangedDo:` — set a callback to be triggered when the validation status changes

 >⚠️ The field will only perform validation if the isValidationEnabled property is set to true.